xuankimtran/docs-1/pages/katalon-studio/docs/install-plugin-offline.md

 redirect_from:
 description:
 ---
 To leverage your testing experience, Katalon Store provides you a library of useful plugins developed by Katalon team and the community users.
-You can intall plugins online by navigating to Katalon Store.
+You can install plugins online by navigating to Katalon Store.
 However, there are cases when you might want to:

-* Install and use all the plugins that are available on Store without the Internet required.
+* Install and use all the plugins that are available on the Store without the Internet required.
 * Build your plugins and use them directly in Katalon Studio without publishing on Store.
+See also: [Private Plugins](https://docs.katalon.com/katalon-studio/docs/kse-use-plugins.html#private-plugins)

-In this document, you can find step-by-step guide on how to install plugin offline in Katalon Studio.
+In this document, you can find a step-by-step guidance on how to install plugins offline in Katalon Studio.

 ## Install Plugin Offline